Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2026

+* **The Song of the Cell: An Exploration of Medicine and the New Human** by *Siddhartha Mukherjee*
+> The second book I read from  Mukherjee, after reading "The Emperor of All Maladies" a few years ago.
+Again, as with the previous book, I highly enjoyed the mix between storytelling, hard medical science and historical background.
+Impressive to learn about how life emerges from individual cells, and to see the progress that medicine has made in treating diseases with the help of cell therapies.
 * **El Arte de Amar** by *Erich Fromm*
 > I picked-up this book to better understand the relationships dynamics I have observed throughout my life.
 Several chapters were genuinely eye-opening, in a sense they shifted how I see myself and the people around me.
 I am sure that I will revisit this book from time to time, in particular to make sense of any new perspectives that life brings.
 Thanks Fernanda for sharing this recommendation with me!
 * **The Chaos Machine: The Inside Story of How Social Media Rewired Our Minds and Our World** by *Max Fisher*